INDUSTRY

 Infrastructure

-Whether it’s an automated attack on a perfectly coded API, or a volumetric attack against an API coded without resource or rate limiting (OWASP API#4), the impact on infrastructure teams can cause costs to skyrocket.
+Whether it’s an automated ATO on a perfectly coded API, or a volumetric attack against an API coded without resource or rate limiting (OWASP API#4), the impact on infrastructure teams can cause costs to skyrocket.
 Worse yet, the web site and mobile app can become non-responsive, resulting in (real) user dissatisfaction.

 Security